-Visiting Taiwan

-Citizens of more than 66 countries and territories can enter Taiwan visa-free for 30 or 90 days.
+Visiting Taiwan 12 Fact Focus Citizens of more than 62 countries and territories can enter Taiwan visa-free for 14, 30 or 90 days as of June 2024.
 Taiwan has a 24-hour multilingual travel information hotline (0800-011-765).
 With its unique fusion of cultures, breathtaking scenery, diverse cuisine, exciting city life and well-developed hospitality industry, Taiwan is an ideal destination for many types of travelers.
-Citizens of more than 66 countries and territories are eligible for visa-exempt entry for a period of 30 or 90 days.
+Citizens of more than 62 countries and territories are eligible for visa-exempt entry for a period of 14, 30 or 90 days as of June 2024.
 In addition to about 1,100 kilometers of conventional railway lines, Taiwan has a 350-km high-speed rail system along its west coast.
 The high-speed trains allow travel between Taipei and Kaohsiung in 94 minutes.
 These two cities and the northern and central metropolises of Taoyuan and Taichung, respectively, are also equipped with state-of-the-art mass rapid transit systems.

-From local snacks to Michelin-star fare, Taiwan has something to satisfy every palate.
+International Trade Shows Throughout the year, the Taiwan External Trade Development Council (TAITRA) organizes shows covering the From local snacks to Michelin-star restaurants, Taiwan has something to satisfy every taste.
 (Lin Min-hsuan)